 There are also options available for caregivers.

 If a support group isn’t your thing, you can also find a therapist.
-There are mental health professionals who specifically work with people who have chronic illnesses like cancer.

 It’s important to take care of your health while you go through cancer treatment.
 A good diet, stress relief, and physical activity can all make sure your body has the resources it needs to fight the cancer.
 It may give you more energy, too.